North Texas Teen's Lung Collapse Leads To Heartfelt Warning About Vaping

-DALLAS (CBSDFW.COM) – “Nobody wants to admit it, but you don’t just pick up one and say ‘I need a hit because I’m anxious’,” shares 17-year-old Tryston.
+DALLAS (CBSDFW.COM) – “Nobody wants to admit it, but you don’t just pick up one and say ‘I need a hit because I’m anxious’,” shares 17-year-old Tryston Zohfeld.
 “Everybody starts because they think it’s cool or because they were introduced to it by a friend.
 That’s pretty much how I was introduced to it, 8th or 9th grade.”

-Tryston admits he had been warned about the dangers of vaping, but he was a teenager, after all.
+Zohfeld admits he had been warned about the dangers of vaping, but he was a teenager, after all.

 “As a teenager you feel invincible.
 You don’t really think ‘this could happen to me’, even to somebody that you know.”